arelysrsd87/MechaCar_Statistical_Analysis/README.md

 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

 Collecting data for comparable models across all major manufacturers for past 3 years for the following metrics:
-- Safety Feature Rating: Independent Variable
+- City or highway fuel efficiency
-- Current Price (Selling): Dependent Variable
+- Horse power
-- Drive Package : Independent Variable
+- Maintenance cost
-- Engine (Electric, Hybrid, Gasoline / Conventional): Independent Variable
+- Safety Feature Rating
-- Resale Value: Independent Variable
+- Current Price (Selling)
-- Average Annual Cost of ownership (Maintenance): Independent Variable
+- Engine (Electric, Hybrid, Gasoline / Conventional)
-- MPG (Gasoline Efficiency): Independent Variable
+- Resale Value

-- Null Hypothesis (H0): MechaCar is priced correctly based on its performance of key factors for its genre.
+Null Hypothesis (H0): MechaCar is priced correctly based on its performance of key factors for its genre.
-- Alternative Hypothesis (Ha): MechaCar is NOT priced correctly based on performance of key factors for its genre.
+Alternative Hypothesis (Ha): MechaCar is NOT priced correctly based on performance of key factors for its genre.

-- A multiple linear regression could be used to determine the factors that have the highest correlation/predictability with the list selling price (dependent variable) and which combination has the greatest impact on price.
+A multiple linear regression could be used to determine the factors that have the highest correlation/predictability with the list selling price (dependent variable) and which combination has the greatest impact on price.

 This study would involve collecting data on MechaCar and it's comparable models across several different manufacturers over the last 3 years:
 - What are the competitions' comparable models